 Moreover, the Fox news poll found the sentiment to be spread across all party lines, with 74% of Republicans, 68% of Independents and 54% of Democrats saying Obama’s unpopular healthcare program would never have passed.

 Even more troubling, 56% of Americans said ObamaCare was more about the government seizing control of citizens’ lives, versus just 40% who felt Obama’s plan was about improving healthcare.

 Perhaps the most troubling finding of the poll for Team Obama is this: 55% of respondents under 30 said they wish ObamaCare had never been passed.
 This group is critical to the success of the program; without strong participation by younger healthier people to offset older less healthy participants, experts — and even the administration itself — say ObamaCare cannot succeed.

-lie incorrect promise that those who liked their plans could keep their plans, he is on the record — multiple times — saying he favors a single-payer, universal [government] healthcare plan.
+Whether the President flat out lied to the American people or had a good intentioned promise go horribly wrong, he is on the record for saying that those who liked their plans could keep their plans — multiple times – saying he favors a single-payer, universal [government] healthcare plan.
 The question is, were we really listening?